Tyferse/chat_data_analysis/README.md

  * Transformer model with hyperparameters in config and training on random generated butches with learning rate schedule..

  * Asynchonous telegram chat bot for chatting with contacts (members) from chat.
+There is simple sqlalchemy database, user roles in dialogue, context saves and optional number of answers from bot.